AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 - **Dashboard -> Traffic page** Detailed metrics on data sent and received in the last hour and day for instances, regions, GWs and VPCs/VNETs/VCNs.
 Also shows the trend and detailed traffic chart for each cloud construct.
 Ties into FlowIQ for deeper visibility.
 - **Security -> Audit** End to end audit on every API call (with response status, user who made the call, arguments for the call), aggregated hourly, daily, monthly and fully searchable, filterable and sortable.
 - **Search for titles/notes in the topology replay timeline across timestamps** Replay now ties into Audit so that you know who made the infrastructure change(s) and when it was (they were) made.
-- **SSO** Configure Copilot in the controller UI and login into copilot from the Controller directly without having to enter the credentials.
+- **SSO** Configure CoPilot in the Controller UI and login into CoPilot from the Controller directly without having to enter the credentials.
 - **Cloud Routes and BGP** section now scale to work with Controller 6.4 API changes, backward compatible with pre-6.4 APIs.
 - **Cloud Routes Search** Search, filter and highlight across routes/GWs for anything you see on the page (name, routes, cloud provider, status, tunnels).
 Search for IP in Subnet also highlights which CIDR the IP is part of.
 - Look and feel improvements for Settings Pages and Notifications page.